-Myriad was set up in 1993 by the late Anne Benewick, formerly an editor at Pluto Press, and the Hong Kong-based campaigning physician Judith Mackay OBE.
-Anne had commissioned Judith to produce The State of Health Atlas, the latest in a series of geopolitical atlases, when the company went into liquidation.
-Faced with the prospect of months of wasted work, Judith suggested setting up their own company.
+The company was set up in 1993 by the late Anne Benewick, formerly an editor at Pluto Press, and the Hong Kong-based campaigning physician Judith Mackay OBE.
+Anne had commissioned Judith to produce The State of Health Atlas, the latest in a series of geopolitical atlases, when that publisher went into liquidation.
+Faced with the prospect of months of wasted work, Judith suggested setting up their own publishing company.
 Audacity and tenacity made for robust first principles and Myriad was founded.
 Their vision, together with the pioneering combination of radical cartography and expert analysis, paved the way for today’s infographics.
-The flagship title, The State of the World Atlas, is now an established classic, authored by leading international peace researcher Dan Smith OBE; we will publish the 10th edition in 2020.
-Meanwhile, the completely redesigned new edition of Joni Seager’s feminist classic, The Women’s Atlas, has been flagged by Catherine Mayer (co-founder of the Women’s Equality Party) as ‘the most important book that will be published this year’.
+The flagship titles are now established classics: the 10th edition of The State of the World Atlas, by leading international peace researcher Dan Smith OBE, was published in 2020 and the latest edition of Joni Seager’s The Women’s Atlas was flagged by Catherine Mayer, co-founder of the Women’s Equality Party, as ‘the most important book’ published in 2018.